 First and foremost, it is vital to bring to the attention of the public that the name of this fearless citizen of the world was, and always was, Margaret Tobin Brown.
 There is no reference to her being called “Molly” in her lifetime.
 So why the discrepancy?
 Well, Margaret doesn’t rhyme with very many other words, nor does it roll off the tongue as easily as “Molly” does, so the creators of the famous musical; The Unsinkable Molly Brown made an artistic choice to bestow a nickname on the heroine.

-Due to the popularity of the movie, the Denver Historical Society was able to raise ample funds to restore the Brown’s former Denver home from demolition and turn it into an opportunity for the world to relearn about Margaret’s life and accomplishments.
+Due to the popularity of the movie, the Denver Historical Society was able to raise ample funds to rescue the Brown’s former Denver home from demolition and turn it into an opportunity for the world to relearn about Margaret’s life and accomplishments.
 The society has kept the name “The Molly Brown House” as it is recognizable and helps to bring thousands of curious visitors to the doors each year.

 (I will refer to her as “Margaret” from here on out, as I am sure she would prefer.)